 There are no toilet facilities at the test sites.
 These are walk-in sites so plan your journey and allow plenty of time, walking or cycling if possible.

 Why is rapid lateral flow testing important?

 It is thought that one in three people who have COVID-19 don’t have symptoms.
 Twice-weekly testing is important to help identify those without symptoms who may have coronavirus and will be spreading it without realising.

 What does the test involve?

 When you arrive, we will ask you to register online so you can receive your results via text message and/or email.
 The swab test takes around 5-10 minutes.
 You will get the results quickly on the same day.

 You will do the test yourself.
 You will use a long cotton bud to take a swab of the inside of your nose and the back of your throat.
 Members of staff will be able to support you by talking you through the process.
 They won’t be able to physically assist you.
-Watch this video on YouTube explaining how to take a rapid COVID-19 test.
+Watch a video on YouTube explaining how to take a rapid COVID-19 test.